-We have audited the accompanying balance sheet of The Dewey Electronics Corporation (the "Company") as of June 30, 2010, and the related statements of operations, stockholders' equity and comprehensive income/loss and cash flows for the year then ended.
+We have audited the accompanying balance sheets of The Dewey Electronics Corporation (the "Company") as of June 30, 2011 and 2010, and the related statements of operations, stockholders' equity and comprehensive income/loss and cash flows for the years then ended.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the financial statements based on our audit.
+Our responsibility is to express an opinion on the financial statements based on our audits.

-We conducted our audit in accordance with standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
-Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
+Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, such financial statements present fairly, in all material respects, the financial position of The Dewey Electronics Corporation at June 30, 2010 and the results of its operations and its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, such financial statements present fairly, in all material respects, the financial position of The Dewey Electronics Corporation as of June 30, 2011 and 2010, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.

-/s/ EisnerAmper, LLP September 24, 2010 New York, New York
+/s/ EisnerAmper, LLP September 26, 2011 Edison, New Jersey